Metamodel construction for sensitivity analysis: Meta-modelling

-We propose to consider a functionnal space based on the tensorial product of Reproducing Kernel Hilbert spaces (RKHS), and to approximate the unknown function $m$ by its projection denoted $f^*$ on such a space.
-Precisely if $\cP$ denotes the set of parts of $\left\{1, \ldots, d\right\}$ with dimensions 1 to $d$, then we consider the space $\cH$ of functions $f$ from $\cX \subset \R^{d}$ to $\R$ such that
+We propose to consider a functionnal space based on the tensorial product of Reproducing Kernel Hilbert spaces (RKHS), and to approximate the unknown function $m$ by its projection denoted $f^*$ on such such RKHS space.
+One of the key point is to construct the space $\cH$ such that the terms of the decomposition of a function $f$ in $\cH$ correspond to its Hoeffding-Sobol decomposition.